codingnninja/DevRel-How-to-sell-to-developers/README.md

 How do you elicit curiosity in developers?

 Yeah, let’s do this.
-There are several ways to elicit curiosity in developers and they are listed below:
+There are several ways to elicit curiosity in developers and some of them are listed below:

 ### Naming things to elicit curiosity:

 Name your services,  products or activities to elicit curiosity and that will be helpful to gain developers’ attention when you’re not well known.
 Then, how do you do that?
 Well, you can use:

- *Name Association*: make the name of your product implicitly or explicitly mimic the name of a popular or successful product in your niche or another related niche.
+ ***Name Association***: make the name of your product implicitly or explicitly mimic the name of a popular or successful product in your niche or another related niche.
 Or find away to associate your products to some well known things in your industry.

  For example, JavaScript explicitly associated itself with Java.
 You see, whoever knew what Java was meant for would immediately understand what JavaScript was also meant for and would be curious to know how it works.